-- Our Foundation Stage teacher routinely makes contact with the local playgroups before children enter school, and is made aware of any children who may have additional needs. - Any pre-school support services that have been involved with particular children liaise with the school in the months preceding school entry.

-- When children with SEN move to another school all records and available information are passed to the receiving school.
-If appropriate, informal contact is made by telephone to ensure that the new school has the fullest possible picture of the child's needs. - At the time of transfer from primary to secondary school, in addition to passing on comprehensive records, contact is made with the Special Needs Coordinator at the receiving secondary school. - Support and a transition package are arranged where necessary to ensure a smooth transition.
+- Our Foundation Stage teacher routinely makes contact with the local playgroups before children enter school, and is made aware of any children who may have additional needs. - Any pre-school support services that have been involved with particular children liaise with the school in the months preceding school entry. - When children with SEN move to another school all records and available information are passed to the receiving school.
+If appropriate, informal contact is made by telephone to ensure that the new school has the fullest possible picture of the child's needs. - At the time of transfer from primary to secondary school, in addition to passing on comprehensive records, contact is made with the Special Needs Coordinator at the receiving secondary school. - We have an HLTA who works hard to provide an excellent package of support to children to a variety of secondary schools in the area, providing additional visits and resources making it an exciting and enjoyable experience.